Additional Name(s): Salman al-Awda, Salman Alodah, Salman Fahad Al Odah, سلمان فهد العودة

 Nature of Charges: Banned Organization Incitement to Commit Crime & Violence Terrorism Treason & Sedition

-Sheikh Salman al-Ouda is detained for supporting greater religious coexistence and criticizing the government.
+Salman al-Ouda is detained for his religious activity and leadership role.

-In September 2017, police arrested al-Ouda, an Islamic scholar, from his home amid a state-wide wave of arrests of scholars, intellectuals, and activists.
-According to Amnesty International, al-Ouda was held incommunicado and in solitary confinement for the first five months of his detention, with no access to a lawyer or his family.
-He was also held in pre-trial detention without being charged for a year.
+In September 2017, police arrested al-Ouda, a sheikh and Islamic scholar, from his home amid a state-wide wave of arrests of intellectuals and activists.
+Detention authorities held al-Ouda incommunicado, placed him in solitary confinement, and denied him legal counsel for the first five months of his detention.
+Authorities held him in pre-trial detention for a year without charge.

-In September 2018, al-Ouda appeared before the Specialized Criminal Court in Riyadh for his first hearing.
-There, it was revealed that prosecutors had charged him with 37 crimes, including “affiliation with the Muslim Brotherhood” and “corrupting the country by repeatedly endeavouring to shake the structure of the nation and bring about civil strife; inflaming society against the rulers and stirring up unrest,” and were seeking the death penalty against him.
-According to Democracy for the Arab World Now, prosecutors presented hundreds of tweets in which al-Ouda "criticized government projects, called for reforms, and demanded the release of prisoners."
+In September 2018, prosecutors at the Specialized Criminal Court in Riyadh charged al-Ouda with 37 crimes, including “affiliation with the Muslim Brotherhood” and “corrupting the country by [bringing] about civil strife," and "inflaming society against the rulers and stirring up unrest.”
+Prosecutors sought the death penalty for al-Ouda.

-In April 2025, it was reported that Saudi authorities have continued to suspend action on al-Ouda's case and that he remains in solitary confinement.
+In April 2025, it was reported that Saudi authorities had repeatedly suspended or delayed al-Ouda's case and kept him in solitary confinement.